Terbeche/finder-tool/features/11-media-intelligence.md

    - Try with corrupted or unsupported media files.
    - Try with non-media files (should show standard preview).

+### Video Metadata
+1. Select a video file in the results table
+2. View metadata in the preview panel

+### Audio Metadata
+1. Select an audio file in the results table
+2. View metadata in the preview panel

 ## Troubleshooting

 - If metadata is missing, verify ffprobe is installed and accessible from the command line.